USD 375 BOE met last Wednesday

 “The first bus was broken and she had to get a second bus.
 It did take a while for that bus to warm up because it was very cold.
 She did provide a second bus with a heater that worked,” Johnson said.

 The board debated the issues with the heaters and also the district’s policy about allowing food on the bus since Shaults also raised that issue.

-Page 2 of 2 - After the public forum, the board heard from administrators about the high school construction.
+After the public forum, the board heard from administrators about the high school construction.

 The first phase of the construction – excavation, grading and electrical – has begun at the high school.
 Part of the next phase of construction will be to collect the building materials.